WHAT CAUSES URINARY INCONTINENCE IN WOMEN

 Urinary incontinence is a medical condition that refers to the involuntary leakage of urine or when control over urinary sphincter/bladder is either lost or weakened leading.
 Women suffer from this condition twice as often as men.
 It can be devastating at times instigating awkwardness, emotive suffering, and embarrassment.

-Successful management of urinary incontinence involves lifestyle and behavioral modifications, quitting smoking, bladder training, and pelvic floor exercises as a first-line therapy.
+Successful management of urinary incontinence involves lifestyle and behavioural modifications, quitting smoking, bladder training, and pelvic floor exercises as a first-line therapy.
 Increased physical activity and weight reduction play a major role in the treatment of urinary incontinence.
 Bulking agents, medical devices, electrical nerve stimulation, medications, Botox injections, and surgery are other treatment options.

 Causes of Different Types of Urinary Incontinence